yvlawy/MoellonToolkit/README.md

 ## Use defined dialog boxes
 You can just use the common dialog boxes provided by the framework, without the back-office application controller.

 Use the ICommonDlg interface and the concrete implementation CommonDlg.
+The very basic way is:

     ICommonDlg commonDlg = new CommonDlg();